Last updated on July 11th, 2021 at 08:21 am

 Just remember, there is no 100% right or wrong way to tip on Kili and every company seems to have a different opinion on how much you should tip, so I’ve looked around and tried to pull it all together, to help you plan, as best I can.

-Historically, some of the workers on Kilimanjaro (porters especially) weren’t (and some still aren’t) always paid very well and had (and still have) to work under terrible conditions, especially considering the backbreaking (and potentially dangerous) work they do.
+Historically, some of the workers on Kilimanjaro (porters especially) weren’t (and some still aren’t) always paid very well and had (and still have) to work under terrible conditions, with crappy equipment, especially considering the backbreaking (and potentially dangerous) work they do.

 Without the porters, most people would not be able to climb Kilimanjaro.